DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IRF3205-motor-board-setup.rst

 What does the ACS724 report for 6 or 7 amps?
 How to make sure it doesn't go over 5V to the Arduino analog pin.

 Make a note on how to test the phase of the tracks.
 Put a meter between the LEFT rails on PROG and MAIN.
 If the meter measures an AC voltage near track voltage (around 17 VAC normally) then reverse one of the wires.
 It should read 0.

+put a note somewhere in the second install that measuring at the input means the current is for both tracks and that used by the board.
+We check for an offset, so the board current is cancelled out, but if either track has a short, both tracks cut out.
+Can't have locos anywhere when programming.